4bitFox/hisense_a7cc/README.md

 The lineage-21-light and lineage-21-td-vndklite images resulted in the phone rebooting into its bootloader.

-The lineage-21-td build was different in that it booted into recovery instead.
+The lineage-21-td build and aosp-14-td were different in that they booted into recovery instead.

 ## E-Ink controls